Moonware/cordova-cameraserver/README.md

 You can use this plugin for FREE.

 Feel free to fork, improve and send pull request.

+We will of course appreciate if you share any improvement or addition made to the plugin.